addiscent/php-server-mon-sys/README.md

     IMPORTANT: You must wait, (approximately two minutes), for MySQL to finish initializing its database before continuing with _PHP Server Monitor_ Initialization instructions below.
 Otherwise, errors will be displayed during the _PHP Server Monitor_ Initialization process.
 At this point, if an error is shown stating, "Unable to connect to MySQL.
 Please check your information", it is temporary.
 Wait a few minutes, and retry _PHP Server Monitor_ Initialization.

-The default _PHP Server Monitor_ _Time Zone_ is _UTC_.
-Leave it as is for now, because, initially, you are merely evaluating the software, so you will probably decide to discard the first database created during _PHP Server Monitor_ Initialization.
-However, before later creating the database you plan to use "in production", read the two sections below titled:
+Initially, you are evaluating the software.
+After you become familiar with it, you will probably decide to discard the first database created during _PHP Server Monitor_ Initialization.
+However, before creating the database you plan to use "in production", read the three sections below titled:

+  - _Transitioning From Evaluation To Production_

+  - _The_ _PHP Server Monitor_ _Database Passwords_

   - _The_ _PHP Server Monitor_ _Time Zone_

-  - _Transitioning From Evaluation To Production_

 ### _PHP Server Monitor_ Initialization
 - After completing the Installation instructions above, use a web browser to visit: